OfficeDev/office-js-docs-pr/docs/excel/custom-functions-troubleshooting.md

 If you see the error "We can't open this add-in from localhost," you will need to enable a local loopback exemption.
 For details on how to do this, see [this Microsoft support article](/office/troubleshoot/office-suite-issues/cannot-open-add-in-from-localhost).

-### runtime logging reports "TypeError: Network request failed" on Excel on Windows
+### Runtime logging reports "TypeError: Network request failed" on Excel on Windows

 If you see the error "TypeError: Network request failed" in your [runtime log](custom-functions-troubleshooting.md#enable-runtime-logging) while making calls to your localhost server, you'll need to enable a local loopback exception.
 For details on how to do this, see *Option #2* in [this Microsoft support article](/office/troubleshoot/office-suite-issues/cannot-open-add-in-from-localhost).